andrasq/node-qunpack/README.md

 Api
 ---

-### qunpack.unpack( format, bytes )
+### qunpack.unpack( format, bytes, [offset] )

-Unpack the `bytes` according to the `format` string.
-Bytes can be a `Buffer` or an array of numbers.
+Unpack the Buffer `bytes` according to the `format` string.
 See below for the format specification.
 Returns an array of values.
+If an `offset` is given, unpack starting that many bytes from the start of `bytes`.

 ### qunpack.pack( format, data )